 - 1. All Postings shall be in designated areas only.
 Designated areas are as follows: - a.
 Bulletin boards in certain areas in the law school - b.
 Small chalk boards in each classroom - c.
 Student mail folders - 2.
 All postings must have a clearance stamp on the face.
 Stamps may be obtained from the dean's office.
 Postings may stay up for one week only.
 There shall be no postings on walls. - a.
 Exceptions to these rules may be approved by the dean.
 Such approval shall be evidenced by the signature of the dean, or the dean's designee, on the face of the document.
 Photocopies of the original document with signature are sufficient. - b.
 There shall be no posting on any wallpaper, windows, doors, or in any bathrooms or classrooms in the law school.
 Any postings in these areas or any non-designated area will be removed and destroyed.

-S. Network and Computer Resource Acceptable Use Policy with School of Law Addendum
+S. Network and Computer Resource Acceptable Use Policy with School of Law Addendum a.
+This policy is established to make users of Gonzaga University's computing resources aware of their privileges and responsibilities.

 1. Introduction